-In addition to your LGPS benefits, you may also qualify for a state retirement pension paid by the Government.
+In addition to your LGPS benefits, you may also qualify for a State Pension paid by the Government.

-How much State pension you will receive is based on your National Insurance record.
+How much State Pension you will receive is based on your National Insurance record.
 Please visit the Government website for more information on receiving your State Pension and how to claim it.

-You can also request a State Pension forecast online.
+You can also Check your State Pension forecast online.